Helix-Track/Core/README.md

     chmod +x ./clone && ./clone git@gitee.com:Kvetch_Godspeed_b073/Core.git ./Core && cd ./Core && ./open
 ```

-*Note:* It is required to execute the script from empty directory where you whish to clone the HelixTrack project.
+*Note:* It is required to execute the script from empty directory where you whish to clone the helix track project.

 ### Executing the inititialisation scripts